Syllabus & Course Policies

 Office Hours

-Office hours are drop-in tutoring sessions in which you can ask questions about the material, receive guidance on assignments, and work with peers and course staff in a small group setting.
+Office hours are drop-in tutoring sessions where you can ask questions about the material, receive guidance on assignments, and work with peers and course staff in a small group setting.
 See the office hour schedule and come by.

 Assignments